iO-Academy/docker-mern/README.md

 ### A React, Express and MongoDb app template all neatly wrapped up in a Docker container

 A containerised MERN stack app template all ready to go.
 FE, BE and DB are all set up and already talking to each other.
-Repo includes a couple of code examples too.
+Repo also includes a couple of demo code examples to guide you along eg: making a Fetch request to the API from the React app & Querying the Db from the BE.

 - MongoDb
 - Express